6Morpheus6/pinokio-wiki/README.md

 #### Launching the App

-To start the application, click the *Start* / *Launch* button and wait until it is fully launched.
+To start the Application, click the *Start* / *Launch* button and wait until it is fully launched.
 Once launched, an **Open WebUI** or **Open Session** button will appear to use the App inside of Pinokio.
-To use the application in your default browser, click the **Open External** button above the user interface.
+To use the Application in your default browser, click the **Open External** button above the user interface.

 #### Terminal